MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 };
 ```

-Size of the uniform buffer structures should be aligned to 16 bytes, which is
+The size of the uniform buffer structures should be aligned to 16 bytes, which is defined with the `pragma pack` directive in
-defined with pragma pack directive in application header file [TexturedCubeApp.h](TexturedCubeApp.h).
+the application header file [TexturedCubeApp.h](TexturedCubeApp.h).
+Uniforms data is stored in the application class member
-Uniforms data is stored in the application class member `m_shader_uinforms` and is updated in `TexturedCubeApp::Update()` method.
+`m_shader_uniforms` and is updated in the `TexturedCubeApp::Update()` method.

 ```cpp
 namespace hlslpp